SnapZoo-Bangkit-2023/CloudComputing/README.md

 ![Feature 2](https://github.com/SnapZoo-Bangkit-2023/SnapZoo-Documentation/blob/6c5375c83977d400b28fd00b01914052e3e641fa/asset/feature_2.png)
 ![Feature 3](https://github.com/SnapZoo-Bangkit-2023/SnapZoo-Documentation/blob/d24cf9c931d94080aae89720ac62d2106c051f22/asset/feature_3.png)
 ![Feature 4](https://github.com/SnapZoo-Bangkit-2023/SnapZoo-Documentation/blob/d24cf9c931d94080aae89720ac62d2106c051f22/asset/feature_4.png)

+* The SnapZoo application is specifically designed for users who want to identify and learn about animals they encounter in the zoo.
+* Upload image from camera to predict its animal you wanna know.
 * Search various Animal in Zoo by typing on search bar.
-* Upload image from camera to predict its animal you wanna know.
 * Information about Animal inclunding name, classification, images, and other related about animal.

 ## Technology
 * Android Studio IDE to develop the Android application.
-* Google Cloud Platform as deployment platform for REST API, database, and ML model.
+* Google Cloud Platform as deployment platform for REST API and ML model.
 * Tensorflow and Keras to develop, train, and deploy ML model.

 ## Integration Method
-Wacayang consists of three components, Android, Cloud Computing, and Machine Learning.
+SnapZoo consists of three components, Android, Cloud Computing, and Machine Learning.
 Basically, to integrate these, Cloud Computing acts as service to bridge communication between Android and Machine Learning.
 Here is a simple illustration on how our integration method works.
 ![Integration Method](https://github.com/SnapZoo-Bangkit-2023/SnapZoo-Documentation)
 Integration method explanation:
 1. Android app send a network request using Retrofit library.
 This request has JWT token as Authorization header.